ruippgoncalves/Project-Matdown/readme.md

 ## 🧩 Roadmap

-- [ ] Inline editing
-- [ ] Touch-friendly symbol picker
+- [ ] Keyboard groups for easier and faster typing
-- [ ] Expand support for integrals/summations
+- [ ] Expand support for integrals/summations/roots/matrices/vectors/unary postfix operators
 - [ ] Export to SVG or Canvas

 ---